fincht96/peak-view/README.md

 # Development & Deployment
 Each service is implemented in Docker containers and is orchestrated by Docker Compose.
 Docker Hub hosts the latest Docker images and Github Actions is used to implement CI/CD and tests the code against a linter and unit tests before pushing the latest images to Docker Hub.
 The production enviroment is hosted on a Digital Ocean Droplet and is served via NGINX.
 The production enviroment contains a watchtower container and will keep the docker images up to date with Docker Hub.

 # Planning Document
 See Google Doc: https://docs.google.com/document/d/12omxQm3lOl07tmHQc7-asemnKPaaRVxeHa4zPow1GW8/edit?usp=sharing

+# Testing PostgreSQL database

+1) From root directory open terminal and run 'docker-compose up'

+2) Open a second terminal from root directory and enter 'docker-compose run database bash'

+3) In bash terminal enter, 'psql --host=database --username=tom --dbname=pgdb'

+4) When prompted enter password found in database.env

+5) SQL operations can now be run against the database